Title IX Frequently Asked Questions

 What role does the Title IX Coordinator play in my adjudication process?

 The Title IX Coordinator oversees all Title IX cases.
-The Title IX Coordinator does not play an active role in adjudication other than to consult with the external adjudicator and deputy coordinator for conduct (Dean of Students), as needed.
+The Title IX Coordinator does not play an active role in adjudication other than to consult with the external adjudicator and Senior Official, as needed.
 The primary role of the Title IX Coordinator is to ensure that your rights are met under Title IX and that you have access to the resources and remedies available to you.

 Who will know that I’m going through a conduct case?